 PLEASE DO NOT THROW GEL PACKS OR TABS ON THE TRAIL!
 There will be trash receptacles right after hand-out points, otherwise hold them to the next aid station.
 Please leave it clean for other users of the trail.

 What is the official race drink?

-For 2020, we will have (Gatorade) orange sports drink and (Nestle) water.
+For 2021, we are planning to have (Gatorade) orange sports drink and (Nestle) water.

 Is the course hilly?

 No. There are a couple rolling hills at start/finish but the American Tobacco Trail is all flat or gentle inclines/declines.
 The course was an old railroad track and trains don't like steep hills (neither do most runners).
 This means fast course times!

 Much of the course is a gradual either 1% incline or 1% decline.
 That's quite mild, but when you transition from a 1% decline to a 1% incline, you will distinctly notice it in either effort or speed.
 Many runners prefer the slight variation because it provide a small change in muscles used.